-Imagine this: your father is powerful Demon king, made all the more powerful after being granted a magic boon from the creator God, Brahma.
+Imagine this: your father is a powerful Demon king, made all the more powerful after being granted a magic boon from the creator God, Brahma.

 Now, your father, Hiranyakasipu, is no dummy, unlike your uncle, Hirnayaksa.